 At Allen & Scofield Injury Lawyers, LLC we’re driven to protect employees’ rights in workplace disputes.
 For decades, our lawyers have successfully fought the corporate tyrants that oppress their workers.
 We’ve got the dedication and resources that you need to win justice.
-If you’re looking for the best Atlanta employment dispute lawyers, you’ve found them.

 What is Employment Law?